lakshmi1810-create/Netflix-Data-Analysis-Recommendation-System/README.md

 CREATE DATABASE khushi_db;
 ```

-4. Import the database file.
+4. Import the `movies.sql` file into MySQL using phpMyAdmin.
 5. Check database configuration in `db.py`.

 ```python